yant07/HPC/lmod/exercise1.rst

 Exercise 1
 ==========

-Approx Time: 7 mins
+Approx Time: 10 mins

-View module all modules in system
+View all modules in system

 .. code::